wangzhou/uadk/docs/wd_design.md

 allocated or shared in user application, vendor driver needs to bind the channel and memory address together.

-When a process wants to access the same memory by multiple queues, it could rely on the POSIX shared memory API.

 In NOSVA scenario, vendor driver also needs to request and release the channel.

 ***int wd_request_channel(struct wd_chan \*ch);***